Azure-Samples/Machine-Learning-Operationalization/documentation/operationalize-remotely-stored-model.md

 * [AZCopy](https://docs.microsoft.com/en-us/azure/storage/storage-use-azcopy)
 * Directly through the [Azure portal](https://portal.azure.com)

-To find the name of the storage account, set your environment (if already deployed), then use the following command:
+To find the name of the storage account, set your environment (if already set up), then use the following command:

      az ml env show

+To see who how to set up an environment, see the Getting Started Guide.

 The command to create a web service using remote data takes the following form:

      az ml service create realtime --model-file <model file path> -f <scoring file e.g. sore.py> -n <myservicename> -r <runtime>